c-goes/qemu-podman-systemd/README.md

 Using the [containers images from Balena](https://www.balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) including a [qemu with a new flag `execve`](https://github.com/balena-io/qemu) it is possible to containerize a complete system for another architecture in a rootless Podman container.

+In this repo a Debian 10 container for armv7hf on x86_64.

 ## build the container